Jenguk42/CCNA/Routing/RIP & EIGRP.md

 - Important terminologies
 	- E.g., R1 is trying to reach the `192.168.4.0/24` network.	![[Screenshot 2024-08-27 120810.png]]
 	- Different distances shown for different routes (Through R2 and through R3) ![[Pasted image 20240827121144.png]]
+		- FD through R2: 28672 (RD from R2: 28416)
+		- FD through R3: 30976 (RD from R3: 28416)
-	- **Feasible Distance** = This router's metric value to the route's destination
+	- ==**Feasible Distance**== = The router's best metric along a path to a destination
 		- E.g., R1's metric to the destination (R1 to R2, R2 to R4, and R4 to send traffic out of its own interface), shown in red
-	- **Reported Distance (Advertised Distance)** = The neighbour's metric value to the route's destination.
+	- ==**Reported Distance (Advertised Distance)**== = The next hop/neighbour's metric to the route's destination.
 		- E.g., R1's neighbour R2's metric to the destination, shown in blue
-	- **Successor**: The route with the lowest metric to the destination (the best route)
+	- ==**Successor**==: The route with the lowest metric to the destination *(the best route)*
 		- E.g., R2 is the successor of R1, since the route via R2 has a lower metric.
+		- There can be multiple successors if they have the same metric.
+EIGRP will do ECMP load balancing.
-	- **Feasible Successor**: An alternate route to the destination (not the best route) which meets the feasibility condition.
+	- ==**Feasible Successor**==: An alternate route to the destination *(not the best route)* which meets the feasibility condition, guaranteed to be loop-free.
-		- A route is considered a feasible successor if its reported distance is lower than successor route's feasible distance.
+	- **==Feasibility condition==**: A route is considered a feasible successor if its **reported distance** is lower than **successor route's feasible distance**.
+		- E.g., R3's reported route is 28416.
+The successor route via R2's feasible distance is 28672.
+28416 is less than 28672, so the route via R3 is a feasible successor. ![[Pasted image 20240827133326.png]]
+		- **Loop prevention mechanism** - if a route meets the feasibility requirement, it is guaranteed not to be a looped route.
+	- EIGRP will only perform unequal-cost load-balancing over **feasible successor routes.** If a route does not meet the feasibility requirement, it will NEVER be selected for load-balancing, regardless of the variance.
+### Unequal-Cost Load-Balancing
+Other routing protocols only support ECMP (Equal Cost Multi-Path).
 ### Router ID
 A 32-bit number formatted like a dotted-decimal IP address, but can be changed.
 - Order of priority: